ImagineLearning/statefun-3.3-embedded-java/README.md

     or show a price change alert to the user when they next visit their cart, etc.

 Note that the product service and shopping cart service are not part of this example project.
-Examples inbound events can be found in the [src/test/resources](./src/test/resources) directory.
+Example inbound events can be found in the [src/test/resources](./src/test/resources) directory.

 ![A diagramm showing the event flow for this example project](example-diagram.png "Illustration of the event flow for this example project")